Research Week 2026

 Practice-based research circle in dance at the culture school

-Katarina Lundmarik, Assistant Professor of Jazz Dance
+Katarina Lundmark, Assistant Professor of Jazz Dance

 Ninnie Andersson, Head of subject area Dance Pedagogy, Assistant Professor of Dance Pedagogy